realA10001986/Flux-Capacitor/README.md

 Since the SD card on the control board is inaccessible after assembling the FC, I used a microSD extension (like [this one](https://www.amazon.com/Memory-Micro-SD-Female-Extension-Extender/dp/B08W4V748P/)), and mounted the slot through a hole in the bottom of my FC so that the SD card can be accessed at any time.
 See [here](https://github.com/realA10001986/Flux-Capacitor/blob/main/Hardware/README.md).

-### Sound file substitution
+### Sound substitution

-The provided audio clips ("sound-pack") are, after [proper installation](#audio-file-installation), integral part of the firmware and stored in the device's flash memory.

-These sounds can be substituted by your own sound files on a FAT32-formatted SD card.
+The FC's built-in sounds can be substituted by your own sound files on a FAT32-formatted SD card.
 These files will be played back directly from the SD card during operation, so the SD card has to remain in the slot.

 Your replacements need to be put in the root (top-most) directory of the SD card, be in mp3 format (128kbps max) and named as follows:
 - "flux.mp3".
 The standard flux sound, played continously;